+c

 Cloud Computing Development

 2022/23

 Level 6, 7 Semester A

 School of Built Environment, Engineering & Computing

 What this Module is About

 Module Overview

 The module provides an understanding of Cloud Computing technologies and a new service-oriented paradigm of software engineering for Cloud Computing.
 It provides a set of principles that computing and storage resources can be delivered as services.
 Demand for skills for Cloud Computing development is also growing rapidly.
 Assuming you have an undergraduate level background in software engineering or computer science, this module will focus on architectural principles, underlying technologies and software methods for Cloud Computing including service-oriented architecture, web services, virtualization and network technologies.